• Skip to primary navigation

 1. Cake top only (Glaze as a layer of topping on the cake top)

 • Dust the cake top with a little icing sugar.
 This will avoid the butter from the cake from seeping into your glace icing.
-Cut a long piece of parchment paper (length should be enough to wrap along the sides of the cake plus an extra 5 inches allowance for wrapping).
+Cut a long piece of parchment paper.
+The length should be enough to wrap along the sides of the cake.
+Add an extra 5 inches allowance for wrapping.

 • Wrap the paper around the cake tightly (not leaving a gaps for the icing to slip through) and secure with a paper clip.
-Make sure it is tightly wrapped around the cake or else the glaze will drip to the sides of the cake.
+Make sure it is tightly wrapped around the cake.
+Otherwise the glaze will drip to the sides of the cake.

 • Slowly pour the warm glaze onto the cake in circular motion, starting from the center of the cake, moving towards the out edge of the cake.
 Let the icing to set completely before removing the parchment paper.